josephburton06/rio_olympics/README.md

 ### After we make the split, we can see improvements in the results.

 ### In the all_sports_model Jupyter Notebook, we work on predicting an athlete's sport based on height and weight.

+### In the gender_keras_model Jupyter Notebook, we use a Keras deep learning model to predict sex of the athlete.